 August 13 is International Left-Handers Day while, in the USA, August 16 is National Rum Day.

-August 17 is International Geocaching Day, but also World Honeybee Day, while August 20 is World Mosquito Day.
+August 17 is International Geocaching Day, but also World Honeybee Day, while August 19 is National Potato Day, and August 20 is World Mosquito Day.

 What a month!